judyzhang25/A-M-Chess-Camps/README.md

 Admin Dash- Statistics
 ![alt text](https://raw.githubusercontent.com/judyzhang25/A-M-Chess-Camps/master/app/assets/images/agenda_stats.png?raw=true "Admin Dash- Statistics")

+### Instructor ###
+Instructors have not been detailed, but their dashboards are identical to those of parents and they can see lists of students on the camp pages of those that they are instructors for.
+They can also view the information of students and families registered for their camps.

 Instructions for what needed to be done in this phase of the project can be found in the project write-ups found on the [67-272 course site](http://67272.cmuis.net/projects/).
 Please leave any questions below.
 Thank you and enjoy the site!